wanghaisheng/responsive-landing-page-starter/content/blog/en/build-a-web-application-to-chat-with-your-facebook-page-users.md

 outdated: false
 replacement_url: ""
 ---
+*Post has been updated to use [JavaScript Client SDK version 8.3.0](https://developer.vonage.com/client-sdk/sdk-documentation/javascript/release-notes#version-8-3-0-november-01-2021) that can now handle outgoing messages.*

 ## Introduction

 The [Messages API](https://developer.nexmo.com/messages/overview) is being integrated into the [Client SDK](https://developer.nexmo.com/client-sdk/overview).
 This will provide a straightforward method where your customers, via Facebook Messenger, WhatsApp, Viber, and more, can communicate with an application you create.